 Did I still use the backpack?
 Sure!
 I took several day trips in which this backpack was perfect to carry my camera, few layer of clothing, and some accessories.
 It worked well and I was happy with it.

 To finalize, do I recommend Craghoppers?

 Sure!
-They do have high quality travel clothing that can fit well to your travel and fashion styles.
+They do have high-quality travel clothing that can fit well with your travel and fashion styles.
 They have also some great fabric technology that can come in handy in some countries.
-I’m actually looking to test my t-shirt and hoodie in Tanzania this winter (lot of mosquitoes and UV).
+I’m actually looking to test my t-shirt and hoodie in Tanzania this winter (a lot of mosquitoes and UV).
 My recommendation would be to pay attention to the sizing charts to make sure their sizing matches your body size.
 As for the rest, when it comes to quality and style, Craghoppers is good at it.